Foundation Logo

 CAN DONATIONS "IN MEMORIAL" BE MADE TO THE FOUNDATION?

-At times of bereavement, families and friends often prefer to make memorial donations to a charitable organization.
-The Civitan International Foundation of Canada is so designed to receive donations and issue tax receipts.
+At times of bereavement families and friends often prefer to make memorial donations to a charitable organization.
+The Civitan International Foundation of Canada is so designated to receive donations and issue tax receipts.
 Memorial cards are available through your Club President or a Foundation trustee.

 Return